 For those of you who havenโt attended a house viewing before, estate agents are often more than happy for you to wander around the property unattended.
 Such an event in this case provides ample opportunity to enter the office and plug a USB tool into the back of Amandaโs desktop.

-The next time Amanda boots her computer any number of malicious attacks could be completed on her device.
-Be it Traffic Sniffers, Keyloggers, or Backdoor remote access capabilities, providing they have been clever enough to circumvent any local device security controls that are in place.
-The malicious actor now has explicit access to the IT managers device and Layton & Blues data.
+The next time Amanda boots her computer, any number of malicious attacks could be executed on her device – be it traffic sniffers, keyloggers, or backdoor remote access capabilities, provided the attacker is clever enough to circumvent any local device security controls that are in place.
+The malicious actor now has explicit access to the IT Managers device and Layton & Blues data.

-There are a number of steps within that scenario where the threat actor would have been blocked had Amanda been more aware of her online presence and the fact that she was a high value target for malicious actors targeting her employer.
-Enforcing stricter social media security controls in her case would have prevented any information being easily exposed.
+There are a number of steps within that scenario where the threat actor would have been blocked had Amanda been more aware of her online presence and the fact that she was a high-value target for malicious actors targeting her employer.
+Enforcing stricter social media security controls in her case would have prevented sensitive information from being easily exposed.
 Using a personal device or allowing pictures to be posted of her device online was another key weakness.

 Regarding defending against OSINT, awareness is everything.
 Understanding what information is available about you online can go a long way towards preventing those with devious intent from exploiting it.
-Professional Digital Footprint Assessments expose an individualโs digital footprint from the eyes of someone with the skills and tools utilised by malicious actors.
+A Professional digital footprint assessments exposes an individualโs digital footprint from the eyes of someone with the skills and tools used by malicious actors.
 Once youโre aware of exploitable data, the next step is remediation.
-Removing said data or tightening security controls to prevent public access.
+Removing that data or tightening security controls to prevent public access.

 We are seeing increasing examples of OSINT being exploited in the wild.
-As tools and techniques develop the threat will increase.
-OSINT is often overlooked in terms of corporate security posture, itโs crucial that we recognise that criminal elements have and will continue to utilise OSINT alongside classic โhackerโ tactics.
+As tools and techniques develop, the threat will increase.
+OSINT is often overlooked in terms of corporate security posture, itโs crucial that we recognise that criminal elements do and will continue to utilise OSINT alongside classic โhackerโ tactics.ย

 As the digital working environment evolves it is our responsibility to be aware of our publicly accessible data, and to safeguard it against those that would seek to exploit it.